brefphp/aws-lambda-layers/README.md

 Lastly, layer 8th zips FPM and pack everything ready for AWS Lambda.

-### The Root Directory

-The Root Directory was designed for Bref use only.
-Anybody is welcome to use it, but the intention is to prepare every PHP version (in parallel) and then upload to every AWS Region at once.
-Contributors trying to test things out will usually not want to "pollute" their AWS account by publishing the same layer on EVERY region.
-Hence, the `Makefile` on each PHP Version folder being more useful for contributors since it allows to publish a single layer on a single AWS Region.

 ### Runtime Changes Workflow

 ![](readme.workflow.png)

-### Decision log
+## Design decisions log

 ##### Installing PHP from a distribution

 Compiling PHP is a complex process for the average PHP Developer.
 It takes a fair amount of time and can be cumbersome.
-Using remi-collet as a PHP distributor greatly simplifies and help the installation process.
+Using `remi-collet` as a PHP distributor greatly simplifies and help the installation process.
 The code is more readable and approachable.
 Remi also distribute releases even before they are announced on the PHP Internal Mailing List by the Release Manager.

 The biggest downside is that we're no longer in control of compiling new releases whenever we want.
 But for x86 architecture, we see that using remi-collet will not be a problem for this.
 We can see the impact of this on arm64 (Graviton2 Support).
-Since remi-collet doesn't distribute arm64, we may have to rely on amazon-linux-extras, which is 5 months behind (as of this writing) with PHP 8.0.8.
+Since remi-collet doesn't distribute arm64, we may have to rely on `amazon-linux-extras`, which is 5 months behind (as of this writing) with PHP 8.0.8.

 ##### Bundling extensions